MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-Credit-and-Liability-Adjustment-for-Reverse-Charge-Service-Invoice.md

     |**External Document No.**|System will verify only for this document|
     |**Nature of Adjustment**|User need to select the option, available options: Generate, Reverse|

-For example vendor issued invoice for INR 10000, in an Intra-State/Intra-Union Territory transaction, and GST 18% (9% CGST and 9% SGST), has to be charged.
+For example vendor issued invoice for INR 10000, in an Intra-State or Intra-Union Territory transaction, and GST 18% (9% CGST and 9% SGST), has to be charged.

 1. GL Entries at the time of posting invoice where Input Tax Credit is available, will be as following: